-However, Mr Pratley will assess each applicant on their ability to cope with the Level 3 Business Studies workload based on their other Level 3 NCEA subjects and their ability to participate fully in the 2021 Young Enterprise Scheme.
+However, Mr Pratley will assess each applicant on their ability to cope with the Level 3 Business Studies and Entrepreneurship workload, based on their other Level 3 NCEA subjects and their ability to participate fully in the 2023 Lion Foundation Young Enterprise Scheme (YES), which is a practical course.

-Topics and contexts studied in this course: During the year you will have the opportunity to gain 19 Level 3 credits in this course.
-The Lion Foundation Young Enterprise Scheme (YES) will provide the vehicle for the 15 credits that will be available via internal assessment.
-A further 4 credits is available via an external NCEA standard at the end of the year.
+Topics and contexts studied in this course: During the year you will have the opportunity to gain 15 Level 3 credits in this course.
+The Lion Foundation Young Enterprise Scheme will provide the vehicle for the 15 credits that will be available via internal assessment

-You will be involved in The Lion Foundation Young Enterprise Scheme (YES) 2021, which is a practical 'hands-on' business programme where students set up their own company, create real products/services, implement marketing plans, earn money and keep their profits.
-This is not just an academic course but a relevant, exciting and real-life business journey.
+You will be involved in The Lion Foundation Young Enterprise Scheme 2023, which is a practical 'hands-on' business programme where students set up their own company, create real products/services, implement marketing plans, earn money, and keep their profits.
+This is not just an academic course but a relevant, exciting, real-life entrepreneurial business journey.

-In the YES there is a \$25,000 national prize pool as well as regional awards and mini-competitions with cash prizes and tertiary scholarships.
-YES students have opportunities to attend national business competitions and events such as the regional 'Dragons Den'.
-In 2020 we had Otago Boys' students WIN placements on business trips to Wellington.
-Boys are also able to establish and maintain business networks through the Otago Chamber of Commerce and the Start-Up incubator programmes.
+In the YES there is a \$25,000 national prize pool as well as regional awards and mini competitions with cash prizes and tertiary scholarships.
+YES students have opportunities to attend national business competitions and events such as the Otago regional "Pitch Day".
+In 2021 we had Otago Boys' students WIN placements on business trips to Wellington.
+Since 2016 YES at OBHS has gone from strength to strength, producing businesses that have been recognised on the national stage.
+Kuranga Cards (2018) and OAK Cologne (2019) were both Otago regionals champions, while EduCard NZ (2019) won National Excellence Awards in Accounting and Finance and in Sales and Marketing.
+In 2022 OBHS businesses such as Hydretta, Grip Plus+ and Accelerate are well placed again to not only make the Otago Regional Finals but to push for higher national honours.
+Throughout the academic year boys are also able to establish and maintain business networks through Business South and various Dunedin Start-Up incubator programmes.